-For each of the respective fiscal years ended June 30, 2021 and 2020, the Fund transferred \$4,508,900 to The School Board of Miami-Dade County, Florida, debt service fund to cover principal and interest payments on the Series 2006C, Series 2006D and Series 2012B-1 Certificates of Participation and other expenses to the general fund.
+For each of the respective fiscal years ended June 30, 2022 and 2021, the Fund transferred \$4,508,900 to The School Board of Miami-Dade County, Florida, debt service fund to cover principal and interest payments on the outstanding Certificates of Participation and other expenses to the general fund.
 The Interlocal Agreement allows for the School Board to be reimbursed for the shortfall payments from subsequent year impact fee revenues when multi-year financing lease/debt payments were paid from other School Board revenue.
 Under this option the reimbursement is allowed to be retroactive and is recorded as a transfer from the Fund to the fund that funded the lease/debt payments.
+See Note 6.